chewanna7-code/NatureInsightStudy/**04_MATRIX_Key_Element_Of_this_Code/README.md

 * Literature-informed benchmarking
 * Transparent ranking systems

 Rather than solely displaying spatial suitability outputs, the concept explores how decision-support tools could better support the complex prioritisation processes required during real-world NbS implementation.
 It begins with a cost constraint, ahead of NbS suggestions, as this was revealed as a huge dictator in implementation across NbS uptake.
+Primarily, it seeks to translate NatureInsight recomendations into implementation support, to enhance usability of NatureInsight- particulalry for those who trade-off evaluation is new to.

 ## Purpose of the Matrix